-You’ll be delighted by the Distillery District, Toronto's premier shopping, culinary, arts and entertainment destination.
-With over 40 specialty boutiques, restaurants, cafes, theatres, galleries, and artist workshops plus world class festivals and events, the Distillery District offers one of the most unique and tantalizing experiences found anywhere in Canada!
+With over 40 specialty boutiques, restaurants, cafes, theatres, galleries, and artist workshops plus world class festivals and events, the Distillery District is one of Toronto's most unique shopping, culinary, arts and entertainment neighbourhoods.

 The Distillery District is much more than a shopping mall.
 It’s a complete experience linking past and present with its 19th century architecture and charming cobblestone streets housing top-notch boutiques, inviting cafes and restaurants, performance venues, and special events.
-All of this is housed on a 13- acre site in 40 Victorian-industrial buildings that once was a part of a whisky distillery.
+All of this is housed on a 5 hectare site in 40 Victorian industrial buildings that once was a part of a whisky distillery.
 The entirely pedestrian only area spans 10 streets.
-In other words, it’s huge and wonderful.

 For up-to-date information and details on the Distillery District, we recommend you visit their website.
 For information about other places of interest to explore nearby, keep scrolling to see what Destination Ontario recommends.

 Located in Old Town in the heart of downtown Toronto, the Distillery District is easily accessible using the city’s subway, bus, and streetcar networks.
 If you are driving, paid parking is available off Parliament Street.

 What we see today in the Distillery District humbly began in 1832 with a single windmill.
 But the enterprise grew, becoming the Gooderham & Worts Distillery producing whisky.
 Over time, it grew into the largest distillery in the world.
 When the Gooderham & Worts Distillery closed in 1990, the industrial buildings remained.
 But they stayed empty and unused even after being given National Historic status.